cuauh-cabrera/cuauh-cabrera/README.md

 # 💫 About Me:
-🔭 I’m currently coursing the Microverse Full-Stack Development Program<br>👯 I’m open to collaborations and new opportunities. <br>🌱 I’m currently learning UX/UI, JavaScript, React, Ruby, and RoR. <br>⚡ I am passionate about nature and tech.
+🔭 I’m a self-taught Web Developer<br>👯 I’m open to collaborations and new opportunities. <br>🌱 I’m currently learning UX/UI, CSS, JavaScript, React, Ruby, and RoR. <br>⚡ I am passionate about nature and tech.

 ## 🌐 Socials: